The Beilinson regulator is a map of ring spectra: Mixed Hodge complexes

 The homotopy category of the left-hand side of \eqref{ddghjkqwdhkjqwdqwd} is the bounded derived category {$D^b(\MHS_\R)$} of mixed $\R$-Hodge structures, and it is a result of Beilinson's {\cite[Thm.~3.4]{BeilinsonHodge}} that the induced map

 is an equivalence of categories.
-Since both sides are stable according to Lemma~\ref{lem:stable}, this implies that \eqref{ddghjkqwdhkjqwdqwd} is already an equivalence of symmetric monoidal stable $\infty$-categories {(this has also been considered by Drew~\cite{Drew})}.
+Since both sides are stable according to Lemma~\ref{lem:stable}, and since equivalences between stable $\infty$-categories can be detected on the the level of homotopy categories, this implies: \begin{proposition} The functor

+from \eqref{ddghjkqwdhkjqwdqwd} is an equivalence of symmetric monoidal stable $\infty$-categories. \end{proposition} This has also been considered by Drew~\cite{Drew}.
 Since $\MHC_\R[W^ {-1}]$ is a stable $\infty$-category, the homotopy category $\Ho(\MHC_\R[W^ {-1}])$ is canonically triangulated.
 In the following we provide an explicit model for the mapping spectra in $\MHC_\R[W^ {-1}]$.

 \begin{construction} The tensor category $\MHC_\R$ is closed.
 Thus, for mixed Hodge complexes $M, N$, there is an internal hom mixed $\R$-Hodge complex $\ihom(M,N)$.
 It can be described explicitly as follows.
 The underlying complex of real vector spaces $\ihom(M,N)_\R$ is the usual internal hom-complex $\ihom(M_\R, N_\R)$ between complexes of real vector spaces.
 The weight filtration is given by